kennysmithed/oels2023/oels_practical_wk8.md

 var dill_trial = {
   type: jsPsychAudioButtonResponse,
   stimulus: "picture_selection_sounds/fresh_dill.mp3",
-  choices: ["fresh_dill", "dry_dill"],
+  choices: [],
+  on_start: function (trial) {
+    var shuffled_choices = jsPsych.randomization.shuffle(["fresh_dill", "dry_dill"]);
+    trial.choices = shuffled_choices;
+    trial.data = { button_choices: shuffled_choices };
+  },
   button_html:
     '<button class="jspsych-btn"> <img src="picture_selection_images/%choice%.jpg" width=250px></button>',
     ...
 ```

-What that extra bit of code in `button_html` does is set up a template for the buttons that the information in `choices` is slotted into (the marker `%choice%` tells the code where to drop in the information from `choices`, i.e. "fresh_dill" or "dry_dill") - so it will use "fresh_dill" as (part of) the file name for one button, "dry_dill" for the other.
+What that extra bit of code in `button_html` does is set up a template for the buttons that the information in `choices` is slotted into (the marker `%choice%` tells the code where to drop in the information from `choices`, i.e. once we have shuffled and filled out the choices, this will be "fresh_dill" or "dry_dill") - so it will use "fresh_dill" as (part of) the file name for one button, "dry_dill" for the other.
 Then I only specify all the button formatting once, and also in my `data` I am just going to end up recording the important varying information (the image name, rather than the full path and all the button format stuff), which makes my experiment data less awful to look at.

 We are nearly done, but of course this is just the specification for one trial, and we are going to need to specify many trials - they will all have the same format and just differ in `stimulus` and `choices`, so I really don't want to write them all out in long format when building my trial list.
 There are several ways around this - I could use timeline variables, I could use nested timelines, but I am going to stick with the approach we have been using in the last few weeks and write a function that builds a trial for us.
 I am also going to exploit the fact that I can give a slightly different sound file name for manipulated or non-manipulated sound files (manipulated audio files have "\_man.mp3" at the end, non-manipulated audio just has ".mp3" at the end).
 My function allows me to specify what I want the trial to look like at a high level (what is the sound file, is it the manipulated sound file or not, and what are the two buttons going to show?) and it will build a trial featuring the correct`stimulus` and `choices` for me.
 Here's my function: